Meditations from the Gnostic Scriptures

 The Nag Hammadi Library

-• The Nag Hammadi Library, a collection of thirteen ancient codices containing over fifty texts, was discovered in upper Egypt in 1945.
-This immensely important discovery includes a large number of primary Gnostic scriptures -- texts once thought to have been entirely destroyed during the early Christian struggle to define "orthodoxy" -- scriptures such as the Gospel of Thomas, the Gospel of Philip, and the Gospel of Truth.
+• The Nag Hammadi Library, a collection of thirteen ancient books (called "codices") containing over fifty texts, was discovered in upper Egypt in 1945.
+This immensely important discovery includes a large number of primary Gnostic scriptures – texts once thought to have been entirely destroyed during the early Christian struggle to define "orthodoxy" – scriptures such as the Gospel of Thomas, the Gospel of Philip, and the Gospel of Truth.
 The discovery and translation of the Nag Hammadi library has provided impetus to a major re-evaluation of early Christian history and the nature of Gnosticism.
-(Readers unfamiliar with this history may wish to review the brief introduction to Gnosticism and the Nag Hammadi library, and an excerpt from Elaine Pagels' excellent popular introduction to the Nag Hammadi texts, The Gnostic Gospels.)
-We have also recently incorporated an extensive resource on Valentinus and the Valentinian Tradition.
+(Readers unfamiliar with this history may wish to read an excerpt from Elaine Pagels' excellent popular introduction to the Nag Hammadi texts, The Gnostic Gospels.)

-Gnostic Writings and Related Texts
+Gnostic Writings and Related Texts (known prior to discovery of the Nag Hammadi Collection).

 • With an interest in Gnosticism awakened by the Nag Hammadi materials, scholars are now re-examining Manichaeism and beginning a more serious consideration of the many Manichaean writings discovered just in the last century.
-A large sample of these is presented in the Manichaean Writings collection.
-Also included in the library is a section devoted to Mandaean Texts and this still living Gnostic tradition.
+A large sample of these is presented in the Manichaean Writings collection, along with an introductory lecture.

 Related Library Resources